nbstrat/dotfiles/README.md

 [AppGet](https://appget.net/) is a package manager for Windows that I have recently started using that greatly simplifies installing your must-have development software.
 Just be sure to not to forget to restart your bash shell after installing!

 Below is my current list of must-haves for getting stuff done.
 I typically run these commands with the ```interactive``` and ```verbose``` flags to see the specific errors that may occur when executing from certain locations.

+NOTE: The following commands can be executed in Powershell or in a Bash Shell.

+#### Git
+appget install git --interactive --verbose

+#### Git Extensions
+appget install gitextensions --interactive --verbose

 #### Beyond Compare
 ```